swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 Identifier -> [\w--\d] \w*
 ```

 Groups define a new scope within which a recursive regular expression pattern may occur.
-Groups have different semantics depending on how they are introduced, some may capture the nested match, some may match against the input without advancing, some may change the matching options set in the new scope, etc.
+Groups have different semantics depending on how they are introduced.

 Groups may be named, the characters of which may be any letter or number characters (or `_`).
 However the name must not start with a number.
 This restriction follows the behavior of other regex engines and avoids ambiguities when it comes to named and numeric group references.